Updated March 31, 2026

 - Workers' compensation is required in Ohio for businesses with 1+ employees, with exemptions for sole proprietors, partners, LLC members, and family farm corporate officers.

-- Ohio requires businesses to maintain proof of general liability coverage for most commercial leases, so many fabric shops need documentation ready during lease negotiations.
+- Most commercial leases in Ohio require proof of general liability coverage, so many fabric shops need documentation ready during lease negotiations.

 - Commercial auto minimum liability in Ohio is $25,000/$50,000/$25,000, which matters if a fabric retailer also needs vehicle-related business coverage.